 The real question though is "What is the cost?"
 Jesus told us that we should escape drunkenness and other secular cares of life before He comes again:

 But watch yourselves lest your hearts be weighed down with dissipation and drunkenness and cares of this life, and that day come upon you suddenly like a trap.
 For it will come upon all who dwell on the face of the whole earth.
 But stay awake at all times, praying that you may have strength to escape all these things that are going to take place, and to stand before the Son of Man (Luke 21:34-36 ESV).

 Why would we need any other warning about drunkenness as His return is imminent?
 Having said that, there are many other scriptures that tell us drunkards will go to hell - Romans 13:13, Galatians 5:21, 1 Thessalonians 5:7, 1 Corinthians 5:11; 6:10.

-As humans, we want to say, "I only have one to or drinks, so I never get drunk - scriptures about drunkenness do not apply to me."
+As humans, we want to say, "I only have one or two drinks, so I never get drunk - scriptures about drunkenness do not apply to me."
 That is a lie from the devil that we like to tell ourselves.
 I know this for sure!
 I said that a "million" times as an alcoholic (see My Testimony).
 Today I thank Jesus that His grace was applied to my life after I repented.

 There are many scriptures that warn us about the evil of alcohol - Genesis 9:20,21,22,24; 19:32,36; Isaiah 5:11,22;28:7 Jeremiah 25:27; Habakkuk 2:15; Proverbs 21:17, 23:21.